 Oracle Database and Oracle Cloud Enterprise Resource Planning are designed to manage large-scale, highly controlled, security-sensitive enterprise conditions.
 Synallagi expects to rely on Oracle technologies where they are the appropriate foundation for identity, data security, role administration, access certification, audit, transaction processing, and integration.

-Artificial intelligence will also be relied upon heavily in the analysis, development, testing, verification, and implementation of these requirements.
-This changes the nature of the user community's work.
+Artificial intelligence will be relied upon heavily in the analysis, development, testing, verification, and implementation of these requirements.
+This changes the nature of our user community's work.
 Users and service providers no longer need to carry the full burden of technical decomposition in the way they might have had to do in prior generations of software development.

 Much of this work is not yet fully written or defined.
 Synallagi will create new positions, new service opportunities, and new combinations of human and artificial intelligence activity.
 The most effective division of labor among users, service providers, artificial intelligence systems, Oracle Services, and People, Ideas & Objects will have to be discovered, tested, refined, and governed over time.
 This work should begin now in the minds of our user community and service-provider community.